 1. TERM.
 The Immediate Past Chair shall serve a term of one (1) year, beginning at the annual meeting at which that person's term as chair expires.

-2. TRANSITION VICE CHAIR TERM.
-The incumbent Immediate Past Chair at the time these standing rules are adopted shall serve a one (1) year term beginning at the annual meeting immediately subsequent to adoption.

 E. VACANCY OF ELECTED OFFICERS.
 In the case of a vacancy in either the chair or vice chair positions, the current steering committee, under guidance from the Society of American Archivists Council liaison to the Section, shall elect a replacement to serve until the next annual meeting.

 F. APPOINTED/SPECIAL OFFICERS.
 The chair and vice chair/chair-elect may, at their discretion, appoint special officers as they see fit to carry out administrative or programmatic functions of the Section.
-These appointed officers shall be chosen from among the elected steering committee members, and may include (but are not limited to):
+These appointed officers shall be chosen from among the elected steering committee members.

-1. SECRETARY.
-The secretary is responsible for taking notes at the annual meeting and monthly teleconferences, and for posting minutes of these meetings to the Section microsite.

-2. NEWSLETTER EDITOR.
-The newsletter editor shall be responsible for production and distribution of the Section newsletter, as described in Article VII, part B.

-3. WEBMASTER.
-The webmaster shall be responsible for maintaining and updating the official microsite of the Section, as hosted on the SAA website.

-4. COMMUNICATIONS COORDINATOR.
-The communications coordinator shall manage all non-website communications between the steering committee and Section membership and other audiences, including but not limited to listserv communications, blogs, social media, and other media not yet in use by the Section.

-ARTICLE VII: NEWSLETTER

-A. The Section shall periodically publish, at least two (2) times per year, a newsletter detailing the activities, projects, and initiatives of the Section and its members.

-B. The newsletter shall be produced in accordance with the “Newsletter Guidelines” of the Section, as amended.
-The newsletter guidelines will be reviewed annually by the editors and the steering committee.

-ARTICLE VIII: WEBSITE
+ARTICLE VII: WEBSITE

 A. The Section shall maintain a current website detailing its leadership, membership, and activities and providing resources for the membership.
 The website shall be placed on the Society of American Archivists server.

-B. The chair and vice-chair shall annually appoint a webmaster, who shall be in charge of maintenance of the website.
-The webmaster will be supported and advised by a volunteer web design committee, consisting of at least two (2) Section members appointed by the chair and vice-chair.
+The chair is ultimately responsible for the website, but may delegate web maintenance duties among the steering committee.

-C. The website shall be maintained and modified in accordance with the guidelines for websites of the Society of American Archivists.
+B. The website shall be maintained and modified in accordance with the guidelines for websites of the Society of American Archivists.
 The website will adhere to accessibility practices.

-ARTICLE IX: PARLIAMENTARY AUTHORITY
+ARTICLE VIII: PARLIAMENTARY AUTHORITY